 CVCC students and prospective students have the right to review certain relevant information concerning CVCC's graduation rates and any instance(s) of on-campus criminal activity.
 Information related to CVCC graduation rates is available through the Admissions Office.
-Information obtained and retained under the Federal Crime Awareness and Campus Security Act of 1990 may be obtained from the Director of Auxiliary Services.
+Information obtained and retained under the Federal Crime Awareness and Campus Security Act of 1990 may be obtained from the CVCC website under Consumer Information.